About exercise programs

 - your waist circumference (measured midway between the top of your hip bone and bottom of your ribs).

 (Note: Some medications affect your heart rate.
-If you are taking any medications that do so, consult a health or exercise professional and consider another way of measuring your exertion levels, such as the Borg scale.)
+If you are taking any medications that do so, consult a health professional and consider another way of measuring your exertion levels, such as the Borg scale.)

 The adult pre-exercise screening tool contains exercise intensity guidelines, including exertion and other descriptive measures.